PackeTsar/meraki-cli/README.md

 -----------------------------------------
 ## ABOUT
 Meraki-CLI is a wrapper around the official [Meraki Dashboard API Python SDK](https://github.com/meraki/dashboard-api-python).
-It takes all published functions in the library and makes them available to the user as a standard command-line tool with `-h` help options, commands, switches, and arguments.
+It takes all published functions in the library and makes them available to the user as a standard command-line tool with `-h` help options, commands, switches, arguments, and tab autocompletion.
 It also supports classic Linux-style pipelining, allowing the output of one instance of the program to be piped to the input of another.

 ### Examples